 Nexus VDC is said to be virtual device context, supported by Cisco NX-OS Software series.
 NEXUS VDC helps in partition a single physical device to multiple logical devices which acts as unique and independent switch and has its own configuration and can be managed by separate administrator.

 With VDC, We can manage multiple logical switch with in physical device, each VDC has its own unique set of L2 and L3 process, which runs on each of logical switches.
-We can treat these logical switches or these logical switch behaves same like physical switch which has its own set of L2 and L3 process and configuration running because each logical switch contains its own configuration file stored in NVRAM via VDC name and each logical devices has its own L2 and L3 control plane as we have like in each physical switch.
+These logical switch behaves same like physical switch because it has its own set of L2 and L3 process and has its own configuration file stored in NVRAM via VDC name.

 - Provides Fault isolation, if any fault occurs in any L2 or L3 process, it does not affect any other processes running on another logical switches.

 - Provides management Isolation, each logical switches can be treated as individual switch and can be managed separately.
 It can be accessed by unique individual IP.

 - Hardware Isolation, if any hardware resource is allocated to any VDC , it will be part of that VDC till the time , admin can reallocated it to any another VDC.